TheLadyOfShalott13/ChaiPoll/README.md

 ### Prerequisites
 The following must be installed and setup before proceeding with running this project:
 - MySQL Server
+- MySQL Workbench or DBBeaver or DataGrip (or any other MySQL GUI application to view/modify data)
 - Node Package Manager on the backend server
 - Nodemon via command line `npm install nodemon`